ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Starting the game
 To start the game, randomly determine the first player.
-Each player shuffles their deck, draws 6 cards, starts with 25 life, and 2 base energy on round 1.
+Each player shuffles their deck, draws 6 cards, starts with 25 life, and will have 2 base energy on round 1.
 Begin the first round of the game.

 ---
 ## Card Semantics